C Bit Fields โ Memory-Efficient Bit-Level Flags in C

 In C programming, bit fields allow you to allocate a specific number of bits to a structure member.
-This technique is used to optimize memory usage when storing data that fits within fewer bits than a full char
+This technique is used to optimize memory usage when storing data that fits within fewer bits than a full char, int, or long.

 - What bit fields are and how theyโre declared